 There is much confusion about demon possession.
 Demon possession is the culmination of a volitional rejection of God and a volitional acceptance of Satan and his demons.
 A person does not become possessed by demons on a casual basis.

-Demon possession is the opposite of the filling of the Spirit just as some Christians are more effective when filled with the Holy Spirit, so some unbelievers have greater demonic power as a result of their demonic possession.
+Demon possession is the opposite of the filling of the Holy Spirit just as some Christians are more effective when filled with the Holy Spirit, so some unbelievers have greater demonic power as a result of their demonic possession.
 The same word is used of the Holy Spirit controlling in Ephesians 5:18 as Satan’s control of Ananias and Sapphira in Acts 5.